 I needed to direct all my passion and knowledge of hemp somewhere, so it seemed like the most rational thing to do.
 With my Tasmanian farming background, we knew we could successfully cultivate hemp and with my business partner Guy Banducci we knew we could create and sell great products.

 You grow your Hemp in Tasmania, why is Tassie such a good climate for Hemp?

-Tassie is undoubtably the best place to grow hemp in Australia, if not the world.
-From a climate point we are a cool climate, but have warm long summer days which are perfect for producing hemp seed and a consistent and concentrated profile of secondary metabolites.
+Tassie is undoubtedly the best place to grow hemp in Australia, if not the world.
+From a climate point, we are a cool climate but have warm long summer days which are perfect for producing hemp seed and a consistent and concentrated profile of secondary metabolites.
 Tasmania also has an abundance of water supply, the state has a moratorium on genetically modified crops, some of the cleanest air in the world, plus has a clean, green image which is recognised globally.

 Which countries are leading the way globally with Hemp?

 It’s hard to say, but certainly not Australia.
 Some of the Australian companies have taken their operations offshore in order to grow their businesses.
 There is no one country that is leading the way as hemp has so many uses and each country has different sets of laws which govern what area of the hemp market a business can participate.

 For example, some countries are involved more so in fibre, others cannabinoids and others seed.
 Also, some countries might only have industries in certain states where a special exemption or set of laws apply.
 There are companies in the US now looking to build facilities to produce paper and bioplastics for straws, in the Netherlands, there is now dual harvesting of fibre for building products and high protein cattle feed.
 The industry is very fragmented, bringing all these skill sets and knowledge together (and making the policy and lawmakers seeing sense) is key to building a sustainable industry in Tasmania and Australia.

 How would you encourage people to experience Hemp?